donacj/MoroTechAssignment/README.md

 This sequence diagram  shows the steps involved in initiating a charging session for an electric vehicle.
 Assumptions:
     The driver interacts with both the charging station (physically) and the mobile app.
-    The communication between the charging station and the CMS is assumed to be synchronous, using the Open Charge Point Protocol (OCPP).
-    Diagram does not show the interactions are synchronus or asynchronus.
+    Diagram does not consider if the interactions are synchronus or asynchronus.

 ```mermaid
 sequenceDiagram